tascha/ConnectedLib/30_types_of_partners/34_schools.md

 *   **Brainstorm.** Think of five ideas that you and your library can use in establishing, sustaining, or improving your relationship with local schools.
 Use the related readings, including [this list of school and public library cooperative activities](http://www.ala.org/alsc/schoolplcoop) from the Association for Library Service to Children (ALSC), for inspiration.
 Write a few sentences for each idea, describing the concept and how your library might implement it.
 *   **Reach out to someone at the PTA.** You can reach out to parent-teacher associations as well.
 They may be planning events the library can participate in, or have other ideas about how the library and the school can work together.
 And crucially, they may have more spare time than school employees.
 *   **Develop a way to stay in touch with teachers.** Keeping teachers abreast of the latest library resources and programs for youth through a newsletter or e-mail can help remind them to stay in touch with you about upcoming lessons and assignments.
-*   **Start small.** Working together on a one-time event can benefit both school and public library, and requires less time commitment than an ongoing partnership.<sup><sup id="281255367986520-footnote-ref-28"><a href="#281255367986520-footnote-28">[29]</a></sup></sup> (Cooksey, 2017).
+*   **Start small.** Working together on a one-time event can benefit both school and public library, and requires less time commitment than an ongoing partnership.<sup>[29]</sup> (Cooksey, 2017).
-*   **Be in it for the long haul.** If a partnership with the school just doesn’t materialize, consider building that relationship anyway by simply helping out—you could assist with an event, volunteer to help in the library, or support advocacy efforts for the school and the school library.<sup><sup id="281255367986520-footnote-ref-29"><a href="#281255367986520-footnote-29">[30]</a></sup></sup> This will help you learn more about the school and its needs, and may end up blossoming into a real partnership down the line.
+*   **Be in it for the long haul.** If a partnership with the school just doesn’t materialize, consider building that relationship anyway by simply helping out—you could assist with an event, volunteer to help in the library, or support advocacy efforts for the school and the school library.<sup>[30]</sup> This will help you learn more about the school and its needs, and may end up blossoming into a real partnership down the line.

  |
 | --- |